Omnichannel contact center

 The modern customer journey

-In the past, having associates in-store to answer customer questions and needs may have been enough.
-But now the customer support experience has evolved alongside the customer shopping experience.
-And it’s going to keep evolving!
+Having associates in-store to answer customer questions and needs may have been enough in the past.
+But now, the customer support experience has evolved alongside the customer shopping experience — and it will keep evolving!

-Beyond in-store experiences, many brands and businesses began to offer support call centers as well.
+Beyond in-store experiences, many brands and businesses also began offering support call centers.
 Then, customer care expanded to include things like email, web chat and SMS.
-Now, customer care can take place in a variety of channels, from phone to web to social media to AI and more.
+Now, customer care can take place in various channels, from phone to web to social media to AI and more.

 The more channels available for a customer to reach you, the more important it becomes to have an omnichannel contact center to provide a streamlined experience for superior customer support.